-The Township offers this page to inform residents that they should control the amount of chemicals, debris and other pollutants that flow from their driveways and lawns into the storm sewer system.
+The Township offers this page to inform residents how they can help control the amount of chemicals, debris and other pollutants that flow from their driveways and lawns into the storm sewer system.
 By practicing healthy household habits, howeowners can keep common pollutants off the ground and out of stormwater.
-Please click on the link for the "Rain Drain Brochure" below to see what some of these habits are.
+Please click on the link below for the "Rain Drain Brochure" to see what some of these habits are.

 Polluted runoff is the nation's greatest threat to clean water.
-By adopting some of these habits, we can help protect our water.
+By adopting some of these habits, we can all work together to help protect our water.

 Storm Water Information

 Please click on the following links for Construction Runoff, Construction Reporting, an Illicit Discharge

 Complaint Reporting Form and the "When It Rains, It Drains" Brochure.

 The Homeowner's Guide will help you develop your own stormwater management plan.

 If you notice stormwater that is cloudy/dirty that originated from an active earth